mk12/sicp/notes/text.md

 ### 1.1.5: The Substitution Model for Procedure Application

-This is the substation model:
+This is the substitution model:

 > To apply a compound procedure to arguments, evaluate the body of the procedure with each formal parameter replaced by the corresponding argument.